akka/akka-http/docs/src/main/paradox/routing-dsl/play-comparison.md

 ### Static path

-For example, to exactly match incoming `GET /clients/all` requests, you can define this route in Play!.
+For example, to exactly match incoming `GET /clients/all` requests, you can define this route in Play.

 ```
 GET   /clients/all          controllers.Clients.list()